 Proper care and maintenance is an important part in keeping your Mercury Product operating at peak efficiency for maximum performance and economy.
 The enclosed Owner's Registration Card is your key to trouble-free family fun.
 Refer to your Operation and Maintenance Manual for full details of your warranty coverage.

-Details of vour nearest dealer be found can on www.marinepower.com where country maps and full contact information are displayed.
+Details of your nearest dealer can be found on www.marinepower.com where country maps and full contact information are displayed.